Newbiggin-by-the-Sea

 Newbiggin-by-the-Sea is a seaside town and civil parish in Northumberland, England, located on the North Sea coast.

 The town is a fishing port and formerly a part of a trade route for shipping grain.
-Between 1908 and 1967 the town had a coal mine, which was converted into the Woodhorn Museum and heritage centre.
-It is a beach resort, and its beach contains a well-known sculpture, Couple, by Sean Henry.

-Name
+Newbiggin Colliery operated from 1908 until 1967.

+Newbiggin became a popular beach resort by 1828 and remains a tourist attraction with landmarks such as the Couple sculpture by Sean Henry, and the 13th-century parish church.
+The town council oversees governance while the economy remains diverse with 89 active companies as of this date.
+Newbiggin was part of the Wansbeck local government district until 2009, and lies within the Wansbeck UK Parliamentary constituency, represented by Ian Lavery MP since 2010.
+The town holds an annual music festival that raises money for charity and is also home to several religious sites representing various denominations.

+Toponymy

 Newbiggin derives its name from the Old English nīwe (new) + Middle English bigging (building, house), and may refer to an extension of the early settlement and parish of Woodhorn.
+Historically the name has been spelt as Newbiggen and Newbigging.

+History

 Early history

 The church was for centuries a chapel only, with a tower surmounted by a spire which was originally used as a beacon.
 In the 14th century, Newbiggin was a very important maritime centre, called upon to support Edward III in his campaigns against the Scots.
 In the Middle Ages, Newbiggin was a major port for the shipping of grain, third in importance after London and Hull.
 Henry III granted a charter for a weekly market on Monday and an annual fair; in 1337, as a borough of note, it sent bailiffs to a council on matters of state, convened by the Bishop of Lincoln, the Earl of Warwick and other noblemen.

 1800 – present

 In 1805, two boats, with nineteen men, were lost in a storm off Newbiggin, after which £1,700 was donated by fundraising in the Newcastle region to relieve the bereaved families.
 As early as 1828, Newbiggin was a popular beach resort, with facilities to cater for visitors.
 The town had five public houses, one of which had a spa-like array of bathing facilities, several shops and lodging houses.
 The village featured a shore with a beach about a mile in length, well suited for bathing.
 By 1848 it was established as a resort in warmer seasons.
 Several guesthouses took hold.
 The bay gave good anchorage for small vessels, but even then was very little used, except for the numerous boats belonging to the fishery, in which most of the inhabitants were employed.
-The fish caught were herring, cod, ling, haddock, salmon, trout, turbot, halibut, soles, lobsters and crabs, not only for the supply of the neighbouring markets but the region; and buildings for the curing of herrings.
+Pilchard, herring, cod, haddock, whiting, ling, halibut, turbot, sole, and skate were caught by the fishermen of Newbiggin and sold primarily at Newcastle.
+Salmon, trout, lobsters and crabs were also caught, not only for the supply of the neighbouring markets but the region.